thingco/shared-frontend-libs/packages/application-configuration/README.md

 There are three reasons:

 1. `usePreferences` functionality is already in the app -- this package simply moves that API into this package -- and is required for reading/writing user preferences.
-2. `useConfiguration` functionality moves configs into one single place in the app: this means that there is one place to write them to at build time, rather that multiple places.
+2. `useConfiguration` functionality moves configs into one single place in the app: this means that there is a centralised place to write them to at build time rather than multiple places.
 Following on from this:
 3. It becomes easier to test, as there is a single provider to mock to inject configuration values into integration tests -- any components making use of configurations can just use a mock version of this provider, rather than having to fiddle around mocking disparate imports.

+> **NOTE** currently only one config value is present -- aim would be to push all relevant values into the provider.
+This also opens up possibility of getting them asynchronously from (_eg_) an S3 bucket that contains all configs used by a given client.

 ## Installation